Message from the Chairman

 - Prepare a report on the Committee’s performance to be submitted to the Board of Directors at least twice a year.

-- Carry out any other tasks related to the consideration of nomination and remuneration assigned by the Board of Directors.
+- Carry out any other tasks related to the consideration of Nomination Remuneration and Corporate Governance Committee assigned by the Board of Directors.

 Risk Management Committee